QUALITIES OF GAUZE AND WHAT TO EXPECT

 What laundry soap do you recommend for your products?We recommend natural, biodegradable detergents as gentle, yet effective cleaning agents.
-We are big fans of Arm & Hammer Washing Soda + grated Castile soap.
-Charlie's Soap is another favorite.
+We like Molly’s Suds Detergent and Molly’s Sud Stain Remover, both sold on our website.

 Because so much of our fabric is minimally processed and has not been stripped of impurities, we caution against using laundry soaps containing harsh cleaning agents or whitening agents.
 It is possible that these soaps could leave white splotches on our undyed gauze.
 Unfortunately many detergents marketing themselves as gentle actually contain toxic substances and harsh cleaning agents.
 Please note that willaby cannot be held responsible for the effects of harsh cleaning agents and/or bleach on our fabrics, nor any other damage to our fabrics after they have left our possession.

 Do you recommend fabric softener?If you wish to use it, we recommend natural fabric softener and/or natural dryer sheets, for the same reasons we suggest using natural detergent.

 My blanket got stained.
 Couldn't I bleach it?Please don't!
 Your blanket is made from the highest grade of organic (read: chemical free) cotton on the market.
 Using bleach or any other synthetic cleaning agent will affect the chemical-free status of the fibers.